Where Can Visitors Get The Best Food In Japan?

 Nagano is known for its soba (buckwheat noodles), and Shinanoji Soba is a restaurant that is highly regarded for its soba dishes.
 The restaurant uses locally sourced buckwheat flour and natural spring water to make their noodles, resulting in a unique and delicious flavor.
 The soba dishes are served in a traditional setting, with various toppings and dipping sauces to choose from.

-TRENDING: Best Places To Visit For Food In Europe
+TRENDING: Best Food Tours In Tokyo Japan

 🍶Sake in Kyoto: Gekkeikan Okura Sake Museum🍶